joshabell/AyersScienceFair/ExperimentProjects.md

 > A. Alexander asks the question, *"Can I create my own battery?"*

-> B. He researches the components of a battery and learns all about positive electrons, negative electrons, circuits, current flow.
+> B. He researches the components of a battery and learns all about positive electrons, negative electrons, circuits, and current flow.

 > C. He creates a hypothesis.
 In this case, he hypothesizes that he can create a battery using lemons, zinc, copper, and wires.

 > *“I believe I can make a battery using lemon, zinc, copper and wires.”*

 > D. To test his hypothesis, he sets up an experiment using the materials listed in his hypothesis.
-In this case, copper metal, zinc metal, wires, alligator clips, lemons and a small LED.
+In this case, copper metal, zinc metal, wires, alligator clips, lemons, and a small LED.

 > E. Alexander's initial experiment fails.
 He analyzes his experiment and his research and decides that he used insufficient zinc and copper.
 After adding more, he lights the LED.